hallard/Pro-Mini-ICSP-FTDI/README.md

 This shield is used to flash my Arduino Pro Mini with [OptiBoot](https://github.com/Optiboot/optiboot) bootloader and to upload sketch to it.
 Optiboot is less Flash consuming than classic one.

-Also, for 3.3V device upload at 57600 is slow so I'm using 250000 BPS upload.
-So I can upload faster and more than that bootloader is using 0.5K of flash instead of 2K, it's a double win configuration, especially with huge sketch like LMIC for my [Mini LORA Board](https://www.thethingsnetwork.org/forum/t/8059/).
+Also, for 3V3@8MHz devices, upload at 57600 is slow so I'm using 250KBPS upload.
+You can see [here](https://hallard.me/ulpnode-bootloader-1/) why.
+So, I can upload faster and more than that, Optiboot is using 0.5K of flash instead of 2K, it's a double win configuration, especially with huge sketch like LMIC for my [Mini LORA Board](https://www.thethingsnetwork.org/forum/t/8059/).

-I'm using PCB boards with pogo pins and this avoid soldering any headers to the Mini Boards.
+I'm using 2 PCB boards stacked with pogo pins and this avoid soldering any headers to the Mini Boards.

 **Features**